 Cuban Avant-Garde: Fundamental Principles of the 1920s and 1930s

-The 1920s was an exhilarating period for the emergent cuban avant-garde.
-The pages of Revista de Avance as well as the declaration of the Grupo Minorista rejected tradition, affirmed the new, and defended nationalism as the top issues in the Cuban vanguardia’s agenda.
-The new generation of anti-academic artists embraced European modernist trends and combined them with local motifs in their search for national identity.
-This talk will offer a brief overview of the fundamental principles of the 1920s and 1930s Cuban avant-garde.
+The 1920s was an exhilarating period for the emergent Cuban avant-garde.
+Revista de Avance and the declaration of the Grupo Minorista rejected tradition, affirmed the new, and defended nationalism as the top issues in the Cuban vanguardia’s agenda.
+The new generation of artists embraced European modernist trends and combined them with local motifs in their search for national identity.
+This talk will overview the 1920s and 1930s Cuban avant-garde.

 Iliana Cepero (PhD, Stanford University) is assistant professor of Modern/Contemporary Art History and Visual Studies at The New School.
 She is a Cuban art historian, curator, and art critic.
 Her professional career includes curatorial work at the Fototeca de Cuba and at the Ludwig Foundation of Cuba.
 She co-curated the exhibition “Cuba: Art and History.
 From 1868 to today” held at the Montreal Museum of Fine Arts in 2008.
 She has written and lectured extensively on Cuban art and photography.